ashish-reddy-20-08/Superstore-EDA/README.md

 - Outliers can cause problems with certain types of models.
 - For example, linear regression models are less robust to outliers than decision tree models.
 Generally, we should not remove outliers until we have a legitimate reason to remove them.
 - Sometimes, removing them improves performance, sometimes not.
+- So, one must have a good reason to remove the outlier, such as suspicious measurements that are unlikely to be part of real data.